A team of astronomers reveal how the interplay of magnetic fields and gravitation in the gas cloud lead to the birth of new stars.

 The starting point for Stutz and Gould’s considerations are maps of the mass distribution in a structure known as an “integral-shaped filament” because of its form – it resembles that of a curved integral sign – and which includes the Orion nebula in the central section of the filament.
 The Heidelberg-based researchers also drew on studies of the magnetic fields in and around this object.

 The data show that magnetic fields and gravitation have approximately the same effect on the filament.
 Taking this as their basis, the two astronomers developed a scenario in which the filament is a flexible structure undulating to and fro.
-The usual models of star formation, on the other hand, are based on gas clouds which collapse under their own gravitation.
+The usual models of star formation, on the other hand, are based on gas clouds that collapse under their own gravitation.

 Important proof for the new idea is the distribution of protostars and infant suns in and around the filament.
 Protostars are the precursors of suns: they contract even further until their nuclei have reached densities and temperatures which are high enough for nuclear fusion reactions to start in a big way.
 This is the point at which a star is born.

-Protostars are light enough to be dragged along when the filament undulates backwards and forwards.
+Protostars are light enough to be dragged along when the filament undulates backward and forwards.
 Infant stars, in contrast, are much more compact and are simply left behind by the filament or launched into the surrounding space as if fired from a slingshot.
 The model can thus explain what the observation data actually show: protostars are to be found only along the dense spine of the filament; infant stars, on the other hand, are found mainly outside the filament.

-This scenario has the potential for a new mechanism which could explain the formation of whole star clusters on (in astronomical terms) short timescales.
-The observed positions of the star clusters suggest that the integral-shaped filament originally extended much further towards the north than it does today.
+This scenario has the potential for a new mechanism that could explain the formation of whole star clusters on (in astronomical terms) short timescales.
+The observed positions of the star clusters suggest that the integral-shaped filament originally extended much further toward the north than it does today.
 Over millions of years, one star cluster after another seems to have formed, starting from the north.
 And each finished star cluster has scattered the gas-dust mixture surrounding it as time has passed.

-This is why we now see three star clusters in and around the filament: the oldest cluster is furthest away from the northern tip of the filament; the second one is closer and is still surrounded by filament remnants; the third one, in the centre of the integral-shaped filament, is just in the process of growing.
+This is why we now see three star clusters in and around the filament: the oldest cluster is furthest away from the northern tip of the filament; the second one is closer and is still surrounded by filament remnants; the third one, in the center of the integral-shaped filament, is just in the process of growing.

 The interaction of magnetic fields and gravity allows certain types of instabilities, some of which are familiar from plasma physics, and which could lead to the formation of one star cluster after another.
 This hypothesis is based on observational data for the integral-shaped filament.
 It is not a mature model for a new mode of star formation, however.
 Theoreticians have first to carry out appropriate simulations and astronomers have to make further observations.